 narratives or longer descriptive exemplars that highlight your emergency department’s excellence and innovation.

 Your story, as you define it in your application, will cover each of these core areas:

-The Lantern Award is open to all emergency departments who complete the application process and provide the required documentation as requested in the application.
+The Lantern Award is open to all emergency departments who complete the online application.
 The award period is three years and recipients have the option of re-applying at the end of their award period.
-The application form is available online and must be completed online.

-The first step on your journey to the Lantern Award is to review the Handbook, the Coaching Guide, and the FAQs completely to determine whether you can provide the measures and stories of excellence that are required to become an award winner.
-Application fees associated with this award are defined in the Lantern Award Handbook.
+The first step on your journey to the Lantern Award is to review the Handbook, Coaching Guide, and FAQs completely to determine whether you can provide the measures and stories of excellence that are required to become an award recipient.

 Applications for the 2022 Lantern Award are now closed.